evgenyneu/SigmaSwiftStatistics/README.md

  * Returns nil when the `values` array is empty.
  * Returns nil when supplied `percentile` parameter is negative or greater than 1.
- * Same as PERCENTILE or PERCENTILE.INC in Microsoft Excel and PERCENTILE Google Docs Sheets.
+ * Same as PERCENTILE or PERCENTILE.INC in Microsoft Excel and PERCENTILE in Google Docs Sheets.

 See the [Percentile 1 method](https://github.com/evgenyneu/SigmaSwiftStatistics/wiki/Percentile-1-method) documentation for more information.